elicia4/linux_notes/commands/awk.md

 party-animal\ndonatello purple geek" > tmnt.txt
 ```

-In the files `tmnt.txt` you have information on each ninja turtle.
+In the file `tmnt.txt` you have information on each ninja turtle.

 The `awk` command sees spaces as delimiters for fields, so in your file you
 have three fields in each line: name, bandana color, and personality trait.